AozoraDev/dotMOE/README.md

 ## [.MOE](https://sakurajima.moe/@dotmoe)
 <img src="https://raw.githubusercontent.com/HaruByte/assets/main/dotMOE/dotMOE.png" align="right" width="100" height="100">
 .MOE (dotMOE) is a Mastodon account that focuses on providing cute and moe images from various social media.

-The way .MOE works is by mirroring post from other social media account (such as Facebook Page) that are registered to be posted to the .MOE account.
+.MOE is powered by registered social media accounts referred to as "Provider".
+A provider simply posts on their account and the post will be forwarded to the Mastodon .MOE account.

 ## Supported Platforms
-- Facebook
+- Facebook Page

 Other platforms will be supported if there is demand.

 ## Become a provider
-Provider is a social media account registered for .MOE.
 To become a provider, please read the rules below:
+- Read and understand the [server rules of sakurajima.moe](https://blog.sakurajima.moe/server-rules/) first.
 - A social media account should focus on posting cute and moe image.
-- A post should include the original source link to the image.
+- Post should include the source link to the original image.
-- Posting NSFW, lewd, overly seductive, or featuring overly revealing clothing is prohibited.
+- Posting NSFW, lewd, or overly seductive image is prohibited.

-If you have read everything, you can direct message to [.MOE](https://sakurajima.moe/@dotmoe).
+If you have understood the rules, please direct message [.MOE](https://sakurajima.moe/@dotmoe) with a link to the social media account you wish to register.

 ---